 ♦ From the garage in the village of Pencaitland, turn left into the B6355.
 Follow this road to the village of East Saltoun.
 Park here and walk the end of the village, turning left at the end of the wood and keep going until you reach a gate near to the southeast corner of the wood.
 It is now only about 180m to gate of the quarry.

 ♦ Ref: 55.90216°N, 2.83718°W

-CHILDREN: ♦♦♦♦ – There are no shops or toilets in village.
-However, this location is child-friendly, as long as they stay away from the face of the quarry.
+CHILDREN: ♦♦♦ – There are no shops or toilets in village.
+This location is becoming dirty with fly tipping taking place.
+What was a child-friendly site has sadly changed.
+Stay away from the face of the quarry.

 ACCESS: ♦♦♦♦♦ – Access is easy, as there is a gate and entrance leading to a path through the wood.
 Note that parking is easiest in the village of East Saltoun.
 A short walk alongside a very quiet country road leads to the gate.
 Although there is an entrance to the wood on the other side, this is on a busy farmers lane with no parking, so should be avoided.

 TYPE: – Fossils can be found in the many small spoil heaps, but the quarry face must not be touched.
 The piles of broken limestone heaped at the foot of the face are rich in fossils, but note that this is an important site that is currently being researched.
 However, the wood is used by the public and limited fossil collection should not need permission.